ipraveen/common-data/words.md

 > he ability to produce a desired or intended result.

 -  The efficacy [=effectiveness] of this treatment has not yet been proved.
--   efficacy of Tharanos’s device not proven.
+-  efficacy of Tharanos’s device is not proven.

 # exuberance